SudoVoxel/SudoVoxel/README.md

 Extensive programming experience in Java with a deep understanding of algorithms and data structures.

-Moderate experience in:
+Experienced in:
 * C#
-* Rust
 * C
 * C++
+* Java
+* Rust
+* Algorithms and Data Structures

 Currently learning:
 * [WPILIB](https://github.com/wpilibsuite/allwpilib)